Group fights bill to declare gay conversion therapy a fraud

-Sen. Bill Monning, a Democrat from Carmel, said he heard from some people who said they opposed the legislation because they believed it would restrict the reading of or sale of the Bible.
-He said he was confident amendments to the bill ensure it will not restrict use of the Bible and will not infringe on religious liberty.

-Republican Sen. Joel Anderson of Alpine said the legislation would limit people’s choices in seeking therapy.
-More than 350 people rallied at the state Capitol to oppose the proposal.
+SACRAMENTO, Calif. — A California bill that would declare gay conversion therapy a fraudulent practice is being fought by hundreds of people who said Tuesday the legislation could infringe on their religious freedom.

 “I did not want to be gay,” Jim Doman, a pastor who said the therapy helped him to marry his wife and have children.
+He spoke at a Senate Judiciary Committee hearing, along with more than 350 people opposing the legislation.
 “Please do not take away professional help programs that have helped people like me.”

 The bill aims to ban selling or advertising sexual orientation change therapy.